TOGAF 9.2 Body of Knowledge

 Portfolio and Strategy EA Team Purpose

 An architecture team that has a primary focus on portfolio and a secondary focus on strategy succeeds very well.
-In fact, this is probably the single most stable resting place for a high functioning enterprise architecture team.
+In fact, this is probably the single most stable resting place for an effective enterprise architecture team.

 We design this team to support the central problem facing all stakeholders what to fund.